Emperor-One/Hamster-Key-Telegram-Bot/README.md

 ```
 ---
 **Warning:** It is highly recommended that you do not save your API TOKEN in plain text
-on the code.
+in the code.
 If you want to be secure you should save your Token in an environment
 variable named HAMSTER\_BOT\_TOKEN.
 See the [Environment Variables](#environment-variables)
 section below.